-A pertinent question is also how the internal dynamics of IEs affect domestic government institutions.
+A next pertinent question is how the internal dynamics of IEs affect domestic government institutions.
 What happens when strongly institutionalized domestic executives and strongly pre-socialized civil servants become locked into the organizational machinery of IEs?
-Are we indeed witnessing the emergence of a transformative international bureaucracy with an autonomous transformational power towards supranationalism and transgovernmentalism?
+Are we indeed witnessing the emergence of a transformative international bureaucracy with an autonomous power towards supranationalism and transgovernmentalism?
 Or do we observe merely incremental institutional adjustments within the existing Westphalian order of territorial executive governance?
-Our analysis indicates that IEs are complex and multifaceted, marble cake-like organizations with different internal dynamics.
-The future research challenge is to theoretically explicate and empirically document the organizational conditions under which different behavioral and role dynamics play out among IE decision-makers.
+Our analysis indicates that IEs are indeed complex, multifaceted and marble cake-like organizations with strong transgovernmental and supranational dynamics.